Four fundamental business habits that modern law firms need to succeed

 This mindset should help your firm identify transformational changes you can make to your daily habits that embraces technology to make daily workloads easier, hybrid-working simpler, and going paperless the aim.

-There are several habits you can adopt to achieve this, including working primarily from your case and practice management solution (PCMS), digitally time recording and implementing standardised workflows.
+There are several habits you can adopt to achieve this, including working primarily from your case and practice management software (PCMS), digitally time recording and implementing standardised workflows.
 Discover the habits you should adopt in our guide, which is available here.

 Mindset 2: Be client-focused